-One reason I enjoy working at MathWorks is that the process is not set in stone.
-We don’t have rules or guidelines.
+One reason I enjoy working at MathWorks is that the process is not rigid.
 We have the best practices in everything that we do.
 How do you have a successful product?
-Here are the 13 habits of highly successful teams at MathWorks.
-The number one habit, or that a team starts with understanding the users and their goals.
-This is what all developers, engineers, product people, everybody goes through initial orientation training irrespective of the team you join.
+A few years back based on learnings product teams, MathWorks has come up with 13 habits of highly successful teams.
+The number one habit in that list is that every product/feature starts with understanding the users and their goals.
+We share these habits to everyone who joins the company and help set the culture.

 The number one best practice is to always think about who your user is and what is their goal.
 Then we can figure out how your product or your feature fits into achieving that goal for the user.

 “Why don’t we know this information?
 So let’s go get this information, and how do we get this information?
 Who do we talk to?
 Do we talk to somebody internally or do we talk to somebody externally?”
-And so you’re doing user research even without knowing, and I don’t have to tell my team or the project team how the contextual interview went.
-I’d quickly jot down those notes, create an instrument, go back, and say do you feel like we are asking all the right questions.
+That’s the beginning of the user research plan.
+I’d quickly jot down those notes, create an instrument, go back and say do you feel like we are asking all the right questions.

-I always review all of this with the QE on the team document, doc writer on the team, engineers, engineering managers, program managers.
-They can all look at this and because they’ve had experiences talking to these customers in the past, they would probably say “we should probably talk to this kind of persona and not that kind of persona” because in our past we understood that these customers don’t do this and a lot of internal iteration happens.
+I always review my instruments, research plans with quality engineers, doc, developers and program managers on the team.
+They can all look at this and because they’ve had experiences talking to these customers in the past, they would probably say “we should probably talk to this kind of persona and not that kind of persona” a lot of internal iteration happens.

 We are a highly analytical and logical company.
 We always want to have data to support what we are doing.
-What it means is somebody who’s looking at product marketing comes with product marketing data.
-Somebody who is looking at UX would come back with UX data to support whatever we are doing.
 When teams work on a new product idea or a feature, they go to senior management and say, “here’s our solution; and here’s the problem statement; here is the foundation of what we’re going to do.”
 Invariably, the senior management almost always asked them, “what were the other ideas that you discarded?
 What were your alternate designs?”